mkdemir/uzmanposta/README.md

 ## Overview

-The Uzman Posta Mail Event Logger is a Python-based script designed to collect and log mail events (both incoming and outgoing) from the Uzman Posta API.
-This tool allows users to efficiently monitor and analyze mail operations by storing log data in structured files.
+The **Uzman Posta Mail Event Logger** is a Python-based script designed to collect and log mail events (both incoming and outgoing) from the Uzman Posta API.
+This tool helps users efficiently monitor and analyze mail operations by storing log data in structured files.

 ## Objective